TanasijeRUnibe/Genome-and-Transcriptome-Assembly/README.md

 # Genome-and-Transcriptome-Assembly
 Genome and Transcriptome Assembly course exercises

+Sample id: ERR11437326

 To dos:
 -fix threadcount for 02 based on 02_1 (02_1 wasn't wroking before fix)
 -tweak job names, there are all called fastq